ModDota/moddota.github.io/_articles/scripting-introduction.md

 `GameRules:SetHeroRespawnEnabled( ENABLE_HERO_RESPAWN )`

 Just as KV, Lua is Case Sensitive.
-Also the placement of the functions within your main Lua file doesn’t generally matter.
+Also the placement of the functions within your main Lua file doesn't generally matter.
 All the script lines within a function call will be run one after another, potentially on the same *frame*; one frame in Dota is 1/30 of a second.

 Note the use of `:` colon before the function.
 In Lua, this is how we access the various **Game API functions**.
 We say that `GameRules` is an **HScript** or a **handle**.
 Handles are basically huge tables, with all the pertinent info of the entity.
-Over the [Scripting API page](https://moddota.com/api/#!/vscripts) you’ll see many different types of functions which can use different handles
+Over the [Scripting API page](https://moddota.com/api/#!/vscripts) you'll see many different types of functions which can use different handles.

-Global functions don’t need any handle `:` prefix.
+Global functions don't need any handle `:` prefix.
 Heroes, Creatures, Abilities and Items all have their different handle classes and attempting to call a function over an incompatible class will cause a VScript error, as pink text in console and red text on the gamescreen.

 ### The Console

 You can access the game console by pressing the ` key.

 This will provide tons of useful information for debugging.
-The different colors represent the various “channels” of information.
+The different colors represent the various "channels" of information.
 By default all the channels are in the same Log: Default tab.
-It’s very recommended that you make your own tabs to split the log viewer.
+It's very recommended that you make your own tabs to split the log viewer.

 ![img](/images/external/y2BUNcS.png)